POWER9: Main changes and updates Vs POWER8

 The maximum number of cores possible with POWER9 has doubled to 24 per socket and the fabric bandwidth has also nearly doubled from 38.4GB/s to 74GB/s.
 This upgraded speed isn't wasted either, as POWER9 also comes with PCIe GEN4 that supports up to 80GB/s which gives CAPI 2.0 connections up to 4 times the previous maximum bandwidth available on POWER8.

-As far as maintenance costs go, there is nothing but good news.
-Since IBM bases its annual maintenance renewal fees off a tiered system (You can see the tier chart for POWER9 systems here), as long as the new POWER9 system is in the same tier as older POWER8 Systems the costs will be the same.
+As far as pricing and maintenance costs go, there is nothing but good news.
+The pricing structure for POWER9 systems is based on the same structure as POWER8; which means a new POWER9 system will have a very similar upfront cost to a similar POWER8 configuration from years past.
+As for maintenance, since IBM bases its annual maintenance renewal fees off a tiered system (You can see the tier chart for POWER9 systems here), as long as the new POWER9 system is in the same tier as older POWER8 Systems the costs will be the same.